uga-libraries/bags/README.md

 It was developed for investigating further when a bag validation error message is that the number of files changed but does not indicate which files were added or deleted since the bag was made.

+### delete_new_temp.py

+This script finds temporary files that are not in the manifest, deletes them, and validates the bag.
+It does not delete temporary files that are in the manifest or non-temporary file that are not in the manifest.
+It does not try to validate if some files are missing from the manifest and not deleted, but instead prints those files to review if they should be considered temporary or if the bag needs to be updated.

+It was developed for fixing errors when checking bags that have been in storage for some time.
+We've found that some temporary files, especially .DS_Store and Thumbs.db, are generated on the Digital Production Hub even if the folder hasn't been opened recently.

+The temp files are removed, so we can check if the rest of the files are valid.
+Otherwise, bag validation stops when the file count doesn't match and does not check the MD5.

 ### undo_all_bags.py and undo_one_bag.py